broadinstitute/cromwell-tools/README.rst

 A set of sub-commands to submit, query, abort, release on-hold workflows, wait for workflow completion and determining status of jobs are exposed by this CLI.

+For more details, please check the tutorial on `Read the Docs <https://cromwell-tools.readthedocs.io/en/latest/Tutorials/Quickstart/cli_quickstart.html>`_.

 Testing